Best Coffee Shops in Midtown NYC | Quality + Atmosphere

 ONE OF THE BEST Coffee SHops in MIDTOWN FOR Instagrammable drinks

-After visiting, I can honestly say it exceeded all expectations.
+After visiting (now multiple times), I can honestly say it exceeded all expectations.

-If you're looking for a coffee shop near Grand Central Station, Remi is a 14 minute walk.
+If you're looking for a coffee shop near Grand Central Station, Remi43 is an 8-minute walk away.

 SEE ALSO: